nibrasmuhamed/Hack-ref/Google Dork.md

 ## search engine optimisation - SEO

 Search Engine Optimisation or SEO is a prevalent and lucrative topic in modern-day search engines.
 In fact, so much so, that entire businesses capitalise on improving a domains SEO “ranking”.
 At an abstract view, search engines will “prioritise” those domains that are easier to index.
 There are many factors in how “optimal” a domain is - resulting in something similar to a point-scoring system.
+Aside from the search engines who provide these "Crawlers", website/web-server owners themselves ultimately stipulate what content "Crawlers" can scrape.
+Search engines will want to retrieve **everything** from a website - but there are a few cases where we wouldn't want **all** of the contents of our website to be indexed!
+Can you think of any...?
+How about a secret administrator login page?
+We don't want **everyone** to be able to find that directory - especially through a google search.

+Introducing Robots.txt...